 In November, 45-year-old Michael David Dunn likely thought he was playing the role of the "good guy" when he confronted a vanload of teenagers for playing their music too loud, then fired nine shots into their vehicle after claiming he saw a shotgun barrel.
-17-year-old Jordan Russell David was killed, and neither Jordan nor anyone else in the van had a gun.
+17-year-old Jordan Russell Davis was killed, and neither Jordan nor anyone else in the van had a gun.

 "The only thing that stops a bad guy with a gun is a good guy with a gun," said National Rifle Association CEO Wayne LaPierre in the organization's first news conference after the Newtown, Connecticut massacre.
 The NRA's solution to mass shootings is not fewer guns or even safer guns, but more guns -- as long as the "good guys" are packing, their reasoning goes, the "bad guys" can't do much damage.

 But the notion of "good guys" and "bad guys" is a severe oversimplification in most incidents involving gun violence.

 Many Americans -- and certainly the mothers of Trayvon Martin and Jordan Russell David -- would say that Zimmerman and Dunn were indeed the "bad guys," using excessive force in response to the imagined threat posed by unarmed teenagers.